 Book Publishing Program

 WTAW Press is an independent, 501(c)(3) nonprofit publisher that cares deeply about the literary arts and its makers.
 We know literature is essential to a successful and evolving society and to the human beings who make up society—all human beings.
 WTAW believes in literature’s power to move and inspire, and to help develop self-understanding, empathy, resilience, and connection with one another.

-Manuscripts are chosen from open reading periods for publication.
-Charging a submission fee enables us to publish books: fees go directly to paying authors, to book production (print and e-book), marketing and promotion, and to supporting authors.
+Manuscripts are chosen from open reading calls for publication.
+Submission fees go directly to paying authors, to book production (print and ebook), marketing and promotion, and to supporting authors.
 We aim to support our authors throughout their careers, not just when we publish their books.
 WTAW Press does not charge authors for any aspect of book publishing and promotion.

 We’ve been gratified with the media coverage, reviews, and awards our books have received.
 Our authors are regularly invited to present at book festivals and conference panels and widely interviewed.
-More here.

 Each manuscript selected for publication is carefully, thoroughly, and sensitively edited, and requires an author’s collaboration and commitment to the editing process.
 When appropriate, we employ sensitivity readers to advise us on manuscripts under consideration.
 WTAW Press will only publish books that make us proud—that’s our return on investment of a true labor of love.